mikestrohofer-cloud/NMEA2000_CanSniffer_and_Custom_Marine_Dashboard_Display/README.md

 In my experience this build has been stable and I am happy with it, of course anyone who has more experience will be able to add features or optimizations.
 Good luck, I would love to hear from anyone who is working on this project and what you end up making.

+## Getting Started
+1. Upload the Arduino sketch to an Arduino Nano
+2. Connect MCP2515 to the NMEA2000 backbone
+3. Plug Arduino into Raspberry Pi via USB
+4. Run the dashboard script on the Pi

 This project was developed and tested on:
 - Suzuki DF200 outboard